countpauper/countpauper/Angel/Design/Language Design.md

 Collections support operators as well.
 If either the left or the right hand side is singular and the other is not it is upgraded to a single element set.
-* `@` - element off, converts to True if the left operarand is part of (if singular) or a subset of (if a collection) of the right operator
+* `.` - element access, converts to True if the left operarand is part of (if singular) or a subset of (if a collection) of the right operator
-* `&` - disjunction: the collection, with the elements that are both in the left and the right hand side.
+* `&` - intersection: the collection, with the elements that are both in the left and the right hand side.
-* `|` - conjunection: the collection  with the elements that are either in the left or the right hand side
+* `|` - union: the collection  with the elements that are either in the left or the right hand side
-* `+` - a collection with the elments of the right hand side added to the list of the elements of the left hand side
+* `+` - a collection with the elements of the right hand side added to the list of the elements of the left hand side.
 * `-` - subtraction:  the collection, with the elements of the left hand side that are NOT in the right hand side.
 * `[x]` - access: extract or slice element(s) of a sequential container identified with index `x`, range `x:y`, sequence `x,y,z` or key `x`.
-* `.` - set access: the right hand is the key and it returns the value in a map or true if the key is in the set, else false.
 The type of the resulting collection is the same as the type of the left hand side, so eg subtracting a list from a set results in a set, but subtracting a set from a list results in a list.